 The brief hearings are informal in nature.
 You are not required to have an attorney for this hearing.
-Hearings take place virtually.
-You need to let the staff know at least five business days before the hearing whether you will be participating online, by phone, ior prefer not to participate.
+Hearings take place virtually and/or in the PDC meeting room where Commission meetings are held.
+You need to let the staff know at least five business days before the hearing whether you will be participating online, by phone, in-person or prefer not to participate.

 If you are having other people (witnesses) testify on your behalf, they must be available at the hearing, and staff needs to be informed of the number of witnesses and time needed for their testimony when you notify the staff of your participation.
-The scheduled hearing starting time is the start time for several matters that will be heard by the Presiding Officer, and your case may not be the first one heard.
+The scheduled hearing starting time is the start time for several matters that will be heard by the

+Presiding Officer, and your case may not be the first one heard.
 So you will need to remain available to participate until your case is called.